North East England is the centre of the UK’s green energy revolution.

 The region is around 140km from the UK’s largest planned offshore wind farm at Dogger Bank, making it a perfect location for offshore wind manufacturers and component supply chain to take advantage of the opportunities in this market.

 Many companies are already doing that.
-Equinor and SSE Renewables will locate their operations and maintenance (O&M) base at Port of Tyne, South Shields, to support the work at Dogger Bank while GE Renewable Energy will manufacture wind turbine blades in a major new factory in Teesside.
+Equinor and SSE Renewables have opened their operations and maintenance (O&M) base at Port of Tyne, South Shields, to support the work at Dogger Bank while JDR Cables are building a new subsea cable manufacturing facility at Blyth.

 Heat networks